matlex/Job-Board-API-Extract/README.md

 ## Prerequisites ##
 Python 3
-Virtual environment also should be with python 3
+Virtual environment also should be created and activated with python 3 interpreter.
 You should have working database server (MySQL or PostgreSQL) with created database.